 Ms. Davis gave updates about staffing changes to the Board.
-She announced that the Governor reappointed Board Member Patty Hayes to the Board and shared her gratitude for Member Hayes' continued service and expertise.
-Ms. Davis shared news of incoming Board staff.
-Molly Dinardo joins the Board as a new Policy Advisor on October 16.
-Miranda Calmjoy joins the Governor's Interagency Council on Health Disparities (Council) as a Health Impact Review Analyst in November.
-And Grace Cohen joins the Council as a Council Fellow through the Department of Health's Workforce Pathways Program.
-Ms. Davis shared that Nathaniel Thai, Communications Coordinator, took a promotional opportunity with the Washington State Health Care Authority.
+She announced that the Governor reappointed Member Patty Hayes to the Board and shared her gratitude for Member Hayes' continued service and expertise.
+Ms. Davis then shared news of incoming Board staff: Molly Dinardo will be joining the Board as a new Policy Advisor on October 16; Miranda Calmjoy will be joining the Governor's Interagency Council on Health Disparities (Council) as a Health Impact Review Analyst in November; and Grace Cohen will be joining the Council as a Council Fellow through the Department of Health's Workforce Pathways Program.
+Ms. Davis also shared that Nathaniel Thai, Communications Coordinator, had taken a promotional opportunity with the Washington State Health Care Authority.
 She thanked Mr. Thai for his work and wished him the best.

-Ms. Davis discussed the Local Board of Health training that she and Kaitlyn Donahoe, Board Policy Advisor, attended in September.
-She said the training was sponsored by the Washington State Association of Local Public Health Officials (WSALPHO) and funded by Foundational Public Health Services (FPHS) dollars, and oriented new local board officials who joined after the passage of House Bill 1152, which expanded eligibility for local board membership to include non-elected officials.
+Ms. Davis reported on a Local Board of Health training that she and Kaitlyn Donahoe, Board Policy Advisor, attended in September.
+She said the training was sponsored by the Washington State Association of Local Public Health Officials (WSALPHO) and funded by Foundational Public Health Services (FPHS) dollars.
+The training oriented new local board officials who joined after the passage of House Bill 1152, which expanded eligibility for local board membership to include non-elected officials.
 Ms. Davis served on a panel that provided an overview of the governmental public health system.
 She reported that she would continue to work with other members of the governmental public health system to develop trainings for these new members.

 Ms. Davis discussed activities by the Health Impact Review (HIR) team.
-She said that they have recently provided presentations about their work to several organizations, including the Fred Hutchinson Cancer Center, the Environmental Justice Interagency Assessment Subcommittee, and the University of Washington Center for Anti-Racism and Community Health.
-Ms. Davis reported that the HIR team also recently presented to 85 attendees at the Legislative Staff Academy, and that they would continue their outreach to the Legislature in preparation for the 2023 Legislative Session.
+She said the team had recently provided presentations about their work to several organizations, including the Fred Hutchinson Cancer Center, the Environmental Justice Interagency Assessment Subcommittee, and the University of Washington Center for Anti-Racism and Community Health.
+Ms. Davis reported that the HIR team also recently presented to 85 attendees at the Legislative Staff Academy and that they would continue their outreach to the Legislature in preparation for the 2023 Legislative Session.
 Ms. Davis reminded members that the HIR team is currently working on a Health Impact Review at the request of Senator Liias for Senate Bill 5982 concerning alcohol concentration.

 Ms. Davis reviewed the materials in the meeting packets (on file).
-The materials consisted of September meeting notes from the Policies, Procedures, and Bylaws and Environmental Health Committees; a withdrawal memo for an old Pre-notice Statement of Inquiry related to the Onsite Sewage System Rule; an Order of Adoption for the Keeping of Animals Rule, which was filed on September 15, 2022, and would be going into effect on October 16, 2022; and the State Health Report, she said OFM had requested clarification related to their recommendations around (1) flavored vaping products and (2) requiring insurers to cover the cost of healthcare utilized by Washington communities, including Complementary and Alternative Medicine.
+The materials consisted of September meeting notes from the Policies, Procedures, and Bylaws and Environmental Health Committees; a withdrawal memo for an old Pre-notice Statement of Inquiry related to the Onsite Sewage System Rule; an Order of Adoption for the Keeping of Animals Rule, which was filed on September 15, 2022, and would be going into effect on October 16, 2022; and the State Health Report.
+She said OFM had requested clarification related to their recommendations around (1) flavored vaping products and (2) requiring insurers to cover the cost of healthcare utilized by

+Washington communities, including Complementary and Alternative Medicine.
 Ms. Davis said she would be working with the Board Chair to develop responses.